 One of the most powerful ways people can lift themselves out of the darkness of depression is to change their thinking patterns.
 This is why cognitive therapy is such a profound change agent.
 The approach is based on the fact that thought-processing errors contribute to a depressed mood.

 By changing how you think, you automatically change how you feel.
 Once you become aware that changing your thinking is important, you are presented with an active choice you can take to benefit your mental health.

 You will no doubt find that changing your thought patterns can feel about as easy as changing a tire in the rain with nothing more than a hardboiled egg and a paper clip.
 But it can be done.

 Here are some tips on how you can begin to change your negative thoughts:

 Keep Track of Your Thoughts

 Many people are in denial about their thought patterns.
 They don’t want to believe they are overly negative or pessimistic.
 Catching yourself and recording as many negative thoughts as you can will help you to see your own mental patterns.

 What will these thoughts look like?
 You could write things like, “I hate my feet.”
 “My boss is an idiot.”
 “I hate spring.”
 “I hate getting up this early.”
 “I don’t know what I’m doing.”

 Be particularly mindful of making sweeping generalizations from one specific event so that your entire future looks doomed.
-For example, a generalized thought such as, “My girlfriend broke up with me so I’m doomed to spend the rest of my life alone.”
-This kind of extreme, black and white thinking is a sure sign of depression.
+For example, thought such as, “My girlfriend broke up with me so I’m going to spend the rest of my life alone”.
+This kind of extreme, black and white thinking is a sign of depression.